The GLP-1 receptor agonist behind Ozempic and Wegovy — how it works, how to titrate safely, and what to expect from weekly dosing.

 | 17+ | 2.4 mg (max) |

 If side effects at any step, hold for an extra 4 weeks before advancing.
-Some users find the “sweet spot” at 1.0–1.7 mg and never need the max dose.
+Some users find adequate response at 1.0–1.7 mg and individualize to a sub-maximum maintenance dose.
+The FDA label maintenance dose is 2.4 mg (or 1.7 mg if 2.4 isn’t tolerated); sub-label maintenance is consistent with ADA 2026 individualization guidance but is empirical, not label-endorsed.

-Once at goal weight, many users drop back to a maintenance dose (0.5–1.0 mg weekly) to keep appetite suppression without max side effects.
-Full discontinuation frequently leads to substantial weight regain — STEP 4 (PMID 33755728) showed participants who switched to placebo after a 20-week run-in regained ~7 percentage points of body weight over the following 48 weeks, while those continuing semaglutide lost an additional ~8%.
+Post-goal management is not yet RCT-validated.
+STEP 4 (PMID 33755728) showed participants who switched to placebo after a 20-week run-in regained ~7 percentage points of body weight over the following 48 weeks, while those continuing semaglutide lost an additional ~8% — full discontinuation drives substantial regain.
+Some clinicians taper to 0.5–1.0 mg weekly maintenance as empirical practice (not labeled or guideline-endorsed).
 Plan for long-term dosing rather than a short course.

 Semaglutide from research suppliers typically comes as a 5 mg or 10 mg lyophilized vial.
 Branded Ozempic/Wegovy pens come pre-filled and do not need reconstitution.